giovana-morais/kart_test/README.md

 ## Getting Started

 You must have `Python 3.6` or higher to run the project.
-No external libs are needed for this branch.
+No external libs are needed for this project.

-If you want to check out the `Pandas` branch, then you must have `pip` installed and run the following command:

-`pip install -r requirements.txt`

 Clone the repository